University of Oregon

 We were recently awarded an NSF Noyce grant and have, since its start, recruited two physics majors into secondary teaching career tracks (one is currently in UOTeach, the other finishing her senior year in Physics).
 The Experiencing Science Practices through Research to Inspire Teaching (ESPRIT) program supports summer undergraduate research experiences for science majors followed by up to $32,000 of scholarships* for completion of a final year as an undergraduate and for enrollment in the UOTeach masters + licensure program.
 The program tests the hypothesis that secondary science teachers with significant research experience will be better able to model authentic research in their future classrooms.
 It is an NSF Noyce-wide requirement that scholars work 2 years for every year of scholarship support in a high need school district.

-Starting fall 2010 UO Physics has engaged 23 undergraduates as 'undergraduate TAs' (now named 'Peer Learning Assistants' following the infinite wisdom of U Colorado, Boulder) who help (regular graduate students) lead problem-solving tutorials for our algebra general physics and calculus general physics courses, along with lab courses for both non-majors and majors.
+Starting fall 2010 UO Physics has engaged 23 undergraduates as 'undergraduate TAs' (now named 'Peer Learning Assistants,' following the model pioneered at U Colorado, Boulder, who help (regular graduate students) lead problem-solving tutorials for our algebra and calculus general physics courses, along with lab courses for both non-majors and majors.
 These students are trained in late September just before the start of term.
 We didn't initially model this program after UC Boulder's.

 UO Physics has a very active SPS chapter.